sidney3/LargeAtomic/README.md

 # LargeAtomic

 A single reader single writer lock free atomic storage class that can hold elements of any size.
-All in 57 lines of C++.
+All in 85 lines of C++.
+This is designed for a fast path reader and slow path writer, and so the reading is done without making any copies.

 Takes optional `std::memory_order` parameters that mirror `std::atomic` functionality.